Rams use big offensive night to beat 49ers 41-39 (Sep 21, 2017) | FOX Sports

 Rams use big offensive night to beat 49ers 41-39 (Sep 21, 2017)

-The NFL’s lowest-scoring team last year looks like a completely different outfit this season under first-year coach Sean McVay thanks to vastly improved play by Goff after a rough rookie season as the No. 1 overall pick.
+Jared Goff threw for 292 yards and three touchdowns, Todd Gurley ran for 113 yards and scored three TDs and Robert Woods (108) and Sammy Watkins (106) each topped the 100-yard mark receiving in Los Angeles’ second 40-point performance of the season.
+The Rams have 107 points in all so far, the second-most in franchise history after three games to the 119 by ”The Greatest Show on Turf” squad in 2000.

-The Rams (2-1) have also been helped by the additions of receivers Sammy Watkins and Robert Woods and the play-calling of McVay as they have scored 107 points through three games.
-That’s the second-most in franchise history, trailing only the 119 by ”The Greatest Show on Turf” squad in 2000.
+”Since I’ve been here we haven’t been able to do that,” Gurley said. ”Hopefully we can keep putting points together, keep working together and keep learning from this.
+I think we left a lot more points off the board.”

 This win didn’t come easy as the Rams nearly blew a 15-point lead, giving up two late touchdowns, fumbling a kickoff return and failing to recover an onside kick.
-But Los Angeles managed to stop a potential game-tying 2-point conversion and then used an offensive pass interference penalty against Trent Taylor and a fourth-down sack by Aaron Donald to stop the Niners after the onside kick.
+But Los Angeles managed to stop a potential game-tying 2-point conversion on a deflection by Troy Hill and then used an offensive pass interference penalty against Trent Taylor and a fourth-down sack by Aaron Donald to stop the Niners after the onside kick.

 The 49ers (0-3) scored five touchdowns after failing to get any the first two weeks but still came up short in part because a missed extra point by Robbie Gould forced them to try for 2 on their late touchdown.